EthanR168/QuackNet/README.md

 ### QuackNet vs PyTorch & TensorFlow

-The library was benchmarked on the MNIST dataset against PyTorch and TensorFlow using identical architectures and hyperparameters to ensure fair comparison.
+QuackNet was benchmarked against PyTorch and TensorFlow using the MNIST dataset,using identical architectures and hyperparameters to ensure fair comparison.
 Also each framework ran 5 times, and was averaged at the end.

 Parameters:
 -   **Neural Network Model Architecture:** 784 (input) → 128 → 64 → 10 (output)
 -   **Activation Function:** Leaky ReLU for input and hidden layers, and SoftMax for output layer